DxCx/openvpn-client/README.md

     Options (fields in '[]' are optional, '<>' are required):
         -h          This help
-        -d          Use the VPN provider's DNS resolvers -f          Firewall rules so that only the VPN and DNS are allowed to send internet traffic (IE if VPN is down it's offline) -r "<network>" CIDR network (IE 192.168.1.0/24)
+        -d          Use the VPN provider's DNS resolvers -e '<url>'  If config does not exists, pull it as external url -f          Firewall rules so that only the VPN and DNS are allowed to send internet traffic (IE if VPN is down it's offline) -r "<network>" CIDR network (IE 192.168.1.0/24)